 The throng will calm after a few minutes, but this will not be permanent.

-Kehlani’s set ended at 6:30 PM and Eilish was scheduled to take the stage at 8:45 PM.
-It meant that those who wanted to be near to the stage had to stand and wait for more than two hours.
+Kehlani’s concert finished around 6:30 p.m., while Eilish was due to perform at 8:45 p.m.
+That meant that those who wanted to be near to the stage had to stand and wait for more than two hours.

 People will often wear out during this time period and depart the throng, giving you additional opportunity to shift and move ahead.